NDavisK/Grids-versus-Graphs/README.md

 The widely employed ConvLSTM for modeling spatio-temporal data can model only data in fixed-sized partitions.
 The standard convolutional filters cannot be applied on variable-sized partitions.
-The search for a model that works well with irregular spaced partitions, we delve into Graph-based LSTM models.
+The search for a model that works well with irregular spaced partitions made us delve into Graph-based LSTM models.
 A comparison of ConvLSTM and GraphLSTM reveals the competitive performance of GraphLSTM, at a lower computational complexity, across three real-world large-scale taxi demand-supply data sets, with different performance metrics.